microsoft/CCF/sphinx/source/performance.rst

        hash_256k1_bitc_100k * |       1 |     0.340 |  340400 |425.500 |     2937.7
     ===============================================================================

 This compares the signing, verification, and hashing performance of different cryptographic curve implementations in CCF.
-The bitcoin implementation of secp256k1 is significantly faster than other supported curves, particularly for workloads with heavy use of verification.
+The `bitcoin-core implementation <bitcoin_256k1>`_ of elliptic curve secp256k1 is significantly faster than other supported curves, particularly when verification becomes a bottleneck.

 End-to-end performance tests
 ----------------------------

-The service performance tests can be run locally by navigating to the CCF build directory:
+The end-to-end service performance tests can also be from the CCF build directory:

 .. code-block:: bash